Realone233/realone233.github.io/index.md

 This is a blog which is **in beta**, ~~but you still could find something valuable.~~ :3

+## Notice

+We are changing the theme of the site, so there may be some bugs.

 ### Language

 In this website, almost every page is used English.
 But you could browse the Chinese pages which are less than English.